|

 combing to be cut into the deck, the the resulting hole is then stripped across

-at a lower level.
-The cockpit hole is then cut to actual size.
 Psychologically, it's a little hard to cut a hole in a perfectly good deck, but I measured twice and was careful.
-It turns out that the darkest "cedar" board that I

 bought is probably really redwood.
 This board has a very "acid" smell when cut, compared to

-the sweet smell cedar.
 I ordered fiberglass and epoxy this past week from Noah's Marine.
 They had good prices on the both epoxy and glass.
-MAS was the epoxy brand I used on my earlier kayak

 project.
 The low viscosity gives any easy wet-out of glass, and